saleor/saleor-docs/docs/dashboard/catalog/products.md

 When you receive new stock, enter the amount in the Inventory field to keep up to date and avoid false out-of-stock messages.
 Make sure to save your changes before exiting.

 You can repeat this process for all sizes or types of the same product by clicking the Variants card on the left side.
-Each variant has a specific SKU code (Stock Keep Unit) and will all information is unique to specific variants.
+Each variant has a specific SKU code (Stock Keep Unit) which is unique to specific variants.

 ## How to manage attributes

-When entering a product record from the main list, click the [[Edit&nbsp;Attributes]] label in the top corner of the Variants card to add or change product attributes and variants.
+When selecting a product record from the main list, click the [[Edit&nbsp;Attributes]] label in the top corner of the Variants card to add or change product attributes and variants.
 For example, a top or t-shirt will have a product attribute such as the material it is made from, and a variant attribute of the sizes or colors in which it is available.

 ![Editing product attributes](assets/dashboard-catalog/13.png)

 In the Product Attributes card, click on [[Add&nbsp;Attribute]].
-A pop-up will appear in which you can enter new attributes.
+A pop-up will appear where you can enter new attributes.
 Click [[Save]] to confirm and exit.

 ![Adding attribute](assets/dashboard-catalog/14.png)